4.5 Special Circumstances

 financial statements of a significant acquiree are required.
 However, in certain

-financial statements are not required, or vice versa.
+financial statements are not required.

 4.5.1 Individually Insignificant Acquisitions